0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Here we can see the `jmp` instruction [opcode](http://ref.x86asm.net/coder32.html#xE9), which is `0xe9`, and its destination address at `_start - ( . + 2)`.

-We can also see that the `reset` section is `16` bytes and that is compiled to start from `0xfffffff0` address:
+We can also see that the `reset` section is `16` bytes and that is compiled to start from `0xfffffff0` address (src/cpu/x86/16bit/reset16.lds):

 ```
 SECTIONS {